markusn/bfer/README.md

 ## TODO
 * Nested loops does not work
 * Indent-level of generated ll code
-* External tests that verify output by issuing lli

 ## Author
 Markus Näsman (markus at botten dot org).